hamed8080/chat/Sources/Chat/Chat.docc/GettingStarted.md

     .build()
 ```

+## What is Spec?
+Spec comes from specification and it comprises of base addresses and their paths for the socket server and other servers.
+You can find one in ## [Spec](https://podspace.pod.ir/api/files/CYRTOUEOQPC6NWGJ).
+You have to parse it and pass it to the config.
+Why does this spec exist?
+After a lot of consideration, we ended up extracting the base URLs of the Chat SDK outside of its core.
+With this approach, you can even change the socket address dynamically at runtime.

+Another great example is that you can continue downloading a picture or video even if the base address of the pod server has changed.

 ## Listening to an event
 Chat SDK is not based on whether closures or completion handlers and notification, it is an event-based SDK.
 When you initiate a request you should listen to an event by a delegate that we provided for you like: